VoidPtr74/RayTracingTheNextWeek/README.md

 ## Running

 For best performance, I recommend building for and running on a cpu that supports FMA AVX instructions.
-The picture at the top was rendered in about 16 minutes on a laptop running an Intel i9-8950HK CPU @ 2.90GHz (boosting as inconsistently as one might expect).
-The image was rendered at 3840x2160 with 1024 samples per pixel, running 24 worker threads with a maximum of 20 bounces per ray.
+The picture at the top was rendered in 39.97 hours on an Intel i7-4790k CPU.
+The image was rendered at 3840x2160 with 65536 samples per pixel, running 24 worker threads with a maximum of 20 bounces per ray.

 ## Notes